Why Are FHA Appraisals Always Valued Lower Than Conventional?

 With the exception of "all" appliances being operable, every single one of these conditions could cause 99% of typical conventional loans to be stopped dead in their tracks.
 Reviewing our prior article on condition issues may help explain why lenders of all types generally do not loan on properties that have safety, health, or structural issues.

-If you are concerned about which comps an appraiser is likely to use for your sale, consider ordering a pre-listing appraisal through Experienced Appraisers Inc and let us know what your concerns are.
-We will make sure that your specific concerns are addressed, and provide an unbiased source for estimating the home value.
+If you are concerned about which comps an appraiser is likely to use for your sale, consider ordering a pre-listing appraisal through our company, or from another Certified Residential Appraiser near you.